 Edinburgh, Scotland: Arthur’s Seat

-History: Arthur’s Seat is actually the highest point of an extinct volcano located right in Holyrood Park.
+Arthur’s Seat is the highest point of an extinct volcano in Holyrood Park.
 It was also a fort eventually, which makes perfect sense with its panoramic views of Edinburgh.
-There’s even legend that this is where Camelot was!
+There’s even a legend that this is where Camelot was!

 Though there are quite a few ways to see Edinburgh from above, my favorite is actually the view from Arthur’s Seat!
 I know that there are a few routes to take, so I suggest taking whichever route you are most comfortable with.
 The red route that I did took about 1.5 – 2 hours, which wasn’t bad at all.